HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Simulation Environment

 The observation space includes a point cloud of the entire scene $\mathcal{X}$.
 It contains background points $\mathcal{X}^b$ and object points $\mathcal{X}^{obj}$.
 Note that we move the gripper to a reset pose after every action before taking the next observation.
 Thus, the gripper is not observed in the point cloud.
 To get the point cloud, we set three cameras around the bin (Fig.~\ref{fig:sim-camera}).
 The depth readings from the cameras are converted to a set of point locations in the robot base frame and combined.

 The object points are then downsampled with a voxel size of 0.005 m $\times$ 0.005 m $\times$ 0.005 m and the background points are downsampled with a voxel size of 0.02 m $\times$ 0.02 m $\times$ 0.02 m.
 We empirically find that using a slightly denser object point cloud may increase the performance.
 More specifically, using a 0.005 m $\times$ 0.005 m $\times$ 0.005 m voxel downsample is slightly better than 0.01 m $\times$ 0.01 m $\times$ 0.01 m.
-We suspect that the policy can perform more delicate manipulation of the object with a denser point cloud.
-The PointNet++ segmentation architecture could be sufficiently efficient in terms of generalization across nearby points, thus a dense point cloud might not lead to worse sample efficiency.
+We suspect that the policy can perform more precise manipulation of the object with a denser point cloud.

 After downsampling, we estimate the normals of the object points using Open3D (\url{http://www.open3d.org/docs/0.7.0/python_api/open3d.geometry.estimate_normals.html}).
 The estimated normals will be used during action execution (discussed in the next section).